kbx81/RGBBinaryClock/hardware/README.md

  and flashing instructions in the `src` folder one level up in the repo's hierarchy.

-## Known Issues
+## Known Issues and Noteworthy Items

+You may have noticed the "hefty" 2-amp power supply rating on the board.
+Why is it so big?
+Well, each LED is rated for 20 milliamps (mA)...but are three colors per physical LED, adding up to 60 mA each.
+Then there are 25 LEDs...which adds up to 1500 mA -- a lot of current!
+We need a little extra for the other parts of the clock, so a 2 amp supply covers that nicely.
+That said, under normal use as a clock, it's unlikely that *all* of the LEDs would ever be fully on and driven at a full 20 mA each; in this case, you can likely get away with a power supply with a lesser rating.
+Under DMX-512 (or some other) control, however, it is possible that this situation could occur, so the goal was to ensure that the board could handle it.
+With that in mind, however, **if you wish to drive all of the LEDs at their full rated current of 20 mA for more than a few seconds at a time, you need to ensure three things happen:**
+* The PowerPAD on the drivers must be properly soldered to the PCB
+* Heatsinks should be glued (with appropriate thermal epoxy) to the driver ICs
+* The PCB should be manufactured with a 2 oz copper weight

+Damage to your board and/or the parts on it may occur if the heat is not sufficiently dealt with -- the drivers can become VERY HOT!

-Heat from the LED drivers can skew the temperature reading from the sensor on the board.
+Speaking of heat, said heat from the LED drivers can skew the temperature reading from the sensor on the board.
 This becomes more noticeable as the LEDs become brighter.
-Perhaps a future revision of the board(s) will include a connection for mounting the temperature sensors off-board somehow.
+Perhaps a future version of the board(s) will include a connection for mounting the temperature sensors off-board somehow.

 Due to the nature of how the TLC5947 drivers work, frequent display refreshes (such as when LEDs are fading between colors and/or intensities) sometimes